We Asked GOP Senators What Congress Can Do To Prevent Mass Shootings

 Earlier this year, however, Republicans rescinded an Obama administration regulation that had made it tougher for the mentally ill to get a gun.
 They claimed the rule, put into place after the 2012 mass shooting at the Sandy Hook Elementary School in Connecticut, unfairly impeded the Second Amendment rights of people with disabilities.

-No GOP senators who spoke with HuffPost expressed support for broader gun control measures, such as limiting magazine capacity or banning automatic weapons.
+No GOP senators who spoke with HuffPost expressed support for broader gun control measures, such as limiting magazine capacity or banning assault weapons.

 Some sounded resigned about their inability to address gun violence ― which kills over 30,000 people a year.

-Note: CORRECTION: No GOP senators who spoke with HuffPost expressed support for broader gun control measures such as banning assault weapons ― not automatic weapons as initially written.